The Authority administers three sets of Community Grants to local organisations and community groups throughout the region. These are the:

 The Nagle College Rainforest Project is re-instating nationally threatened vegetation classes of Warm Temperate Rainforest and Gallery Rainforest on a riparian site at the school.
 This project provides an exceptional educational opportunity for the college community of students, staff and parents to demonstrate stewardship of their local natural environment.
 On ground works include revegetation and weed control.

-These projects are funded by the Victorian Government's 'Victorian Landcare Grants'.
+These projects are funded by the Victorian Government's Regional Riparian Action Plan Grants.